 Too high scoring for your taste, eh?
 Well get used to it.
 I believe in the KB, that’s right, Kenny Britt.
 Of course Jake Locker will underperform – only seven of those 30 projected points.
 The two other touchdowns will be thanks to a resurgent Chris Johnson behind a rejuvenated Titans offensive line.
 Watch how rookie Chance Warmack holds his section of the fort.
 Ben Roethlisberger will zip away his passes under the Pittsburgh sun per usual.

 GB 38 @ SF 41 (OT) #GBvsSF

 Both offenses will go 3-and-out a max number of three times.
-Colin Kaepernick makes his first start of a 16-game campaign and he’s in a good mood, damn right he is.
+Colin Kaepernick makes his first start of a 16-game campaign and he’s in a good mood.
+Hfe is.
 Aaron Rodgers and the Packers are ready to dump out the trash at Candlestick, especially after Kaerpenick kissed his biceps once too many times in the playoff confrontation last January.
 Watch for Eddie Lacy’s confidence when he squeezes through the middle gaps and how well he braces himself for the menacing linebacking squadron of the 49ers: Bowman, Willis and Smith.

 AZ 18 @ STL 20 #AZvsSTL